 - Can feel any other part of the Paragard besides the threads

 - Become HIV positive or your partner becomes HIV positive

 What if I Become Pregnant While Using Paragard?

 If you think you are pregnant, contact your healthcare provider right away.
-If you are pregnant and Paragard is in your uterus, you may get a severe infection or shock, have a miscarriage or premature labor and delivery, or even die.
+If you are pregnant and Paragard is in your uterus, you may get a severe infection, have a miscarriage or premature labor and delivery, or even die.
 Because of these risks, your healthcare provider will recommend that you have Paragard removed, even though removal may cause miscarriage.